 There is a LOT of beachfront property along Lanikai Beach, it IS a public beach but the only access is along paths between the houses.
 There’s also no toilet facilities (the nearest being at Kailua Beach), so bear that in mind if you are planning a trip!

 Laniakea Beach is up on the North Shore of Oahu.
-Again, like Lanikai, there are no toilet facilities and the only place to park is if you pull up and park on the side of the road BUT it is a little bit special.
+Again, like Lanikai, there are no toilet facilities and there’s a small car park on the side of the road BUT it is a little bit special.
 Special because it’s a popular spot for THESE guys!

 No, I don’t have my camera shoved in its face, I’m a little way from it.
-As it’s a known ‘Turtle Beach’, volunteers do ‘man it’.
+Laniakea Beach is known ‘Turtle Beach’ and volunteers do ‘man it’.
 Not only are they there to protect the turtles (I’m sure you’ve seen the lengths people go to for selfies…while in Australia, I saw a guy trying to ride on the back of a wild dolphin…) but they monitor when they come up to the beach, their behaviours etc. The volunteers are happy to answer any questions you may have about turtles.
 I’ve swum with them a couple of times now (in Belize and in the Maldives) and I could never get bored of seeing them, such amazing creatures!

 Our car rental GPS had a guided tour of the island pre programmed onto it.
 While driving around the island it would point out places of interest…Laniakea Beach was mentioned on it too!
 A good give away point as to whether there may be a turtle is to look for other cars and people as they are bound to be there for it too 😉